How to Choose the Right Estate Agent

 - Sole mandates consistently outperform open mandates because they create a single accountable agent who has every incentive to invest in your campaign.

-- After signing, your agent should give you a clear marketing plan with a timeline, not go quiet while they wait for buyers to find the listing themselves.
+- After signing, your agent should give you a clear marketing plan with a timeline, rather than going silent while they wait for buyers to find the listing themselves.

 What an estate agent is responsible for in your sale